 We arrived at the hospital around 5:00 AM.
 On time.
-We parked, checked in, and made our way tot he surgical department.
-Amy was registered, and before we knew it, we were stilling in pre-op.
+We parked, checked in, and made our way to the surgical center.
+Amy was registered, and before we knew it we were sitting in pre-op.
 By a little after 6:00 AM, I was sent back to the waiting room while Amy was taken to another area to receive a nerve block before going under anesthesia.
 The surgery was scheduled for 7:30 AM, but it wasn't till a little after 8:15 AM that the patient update board showed that the procedure had begun.
 And so I started my wait.

 Did I mention, I don't like waiting.
 But there's nothing else for me to do.
 There's nothing I can fix.
 Nothing I can say.
 Nothing to do.
 It's all out of my hands, and I am left to wait.
 I have to wait and trust that the reports I am receiving from the nursing staff are accurate and that everything is going well.
 I have to wait and trust that the surgical team is competent, check that, more than competent, and that they really do know what they are doing.

-I have to wait, fielding text messages from family and friends, all offering words of encouragement, support, and prayers.
-I have to wait, trying to busy myself with with office work, all the while distracted, not really wanting to do work, but I have to do something to pass the time.
-I have to wait, with husbands, wives, friends and loved ones, scattered around a room, each of us sharing one thing in common; waiting for the same good news.
+I have to wait; while fielding text messages from family and friends, all offering words of encouragement, support, and prayers.
+I have to wait; trying to busy myself with with office work all the while distracted and not really wanting to do work.
+But I have to do something to pass the time.
+I have to wait; with husbands, wives, friends, and loved ones scattered around a room.
+Each of us sharing one thing in common; we're waiting for the same good news.

-As I wait, I'm reminded of my sermon preached on the Sunday after Christmas.
-It was titled, Celebrate with Waiting, and looked at, Luke 2:22-38, the story of Simeon and Anna.
+As I wait, I'm reminded of a sermon I preached on the Sunday after Christmas.
+It was titled, Celebrate with Waiting.
+The sermon looked at Luke 2:22-38, the story of Simeon and Anna.
 Like so many of their time, they had to wait.
 What were they waiting for?
-The promised Messiah, the one whom the Prophets spoke of, the one who would sit on the throne of king David.
+The promised Messiah.
+The one whom the Prophets spoke of, the one who would sit on the throne of king David.
 Hundreds of years passed, and Simeon, and those like him waited.
 They clung to the promise of what was to come.

 Studying this passage reminded me then, and again, that waiting isn't a bad thing.
 Like Simeon, we wait with expectation.
 We wait looking forward to what's to come.
 For Simeon and Anna, it was the hope of God's promise.
 For believers, it's the promise of Christ's return.
 For me, it's to hear that Amy is okay, that the surgery went as expected, and that we can move up to healing and recovery.